dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-06-27-the-words-we-use-in-bitcoin.md

 to learn the lessons of history and the lessons of Mt.
 Gox over and over and over again: money held and controlled by others can and will be manipulated.
-We do not want to make this mistake again, which is why the following became a mantra of sorts: not your keys, not your bitcoin.
+We do not want to make this mistake again, which is why the following became a mantra of sorts: *not your keys, not your bitcoin.*

-Bitcoin wallets are supposed to be unhosted---or, to use a word that wasn't made up by devilish puppeteers: independent.
+Bitcoin wallets are supposed to be unhosted---or, to use a word that wasn't made up by devilish puppeteers: *independent*.
 The purpose of Bitcoin is to bring full sovereignty to the individual and to remove all dependencies on trusted third parties.
 No rulers, no masters, no hosts.
 Only peers.